Boyle Somerville

+Vice-Admiral Henry Boyle Townshend Somerville CMG (7 September 1863 – 24 March 1936) was a Royal Navy officer, hydrographer and author.
+His survey work in the Pacific led to an interest in ethnography, and he put together a significant collection of artefacts.
+He carried out oceanographic and magnetic observations in the Indian Ocean, and developed a sounding apparatus for determining ocean depths from a ship under way.
+He carried out archaeological work as well as surveying in Britain and Ireland.
+He was an author of scholarly works as well as of popular accounts of his surveying activities and the comprehensive Ocean Passages of the World.
+Somerville was killed by the Irish Republican Army in 1936.

 Early life and naval career

-Boyle Somerville was born at Castletownshend, Co.
-Cork.
+Boyle Somerville was born at Castletownshend, County Cork.
 His father was Thomas Henry Somerville and his mother was Adelaide Eliza Coghill.
 Somerville joined the Royal Navy as a cadet in 1877.
 His first service was in South America in 1880, and then in the Anglo-Egyptian War in 1882.
 He then spent four years on the China Station.
 He trained as a Hydrographic Surveyor, choosing this branch of the Navy because promotion prospects were good, and because it offered opportunities for a much freer existence than the "intolerable uniformity" that he saw as typical of much Navy life.

 As a lieutenant, Somerville worked on the surveys of the Queensland coast and the New Hebrides, now Vanuatu, in the South Pacific, (HMS Dart, 1890–91).
-While in Vanuata he carried out ethnographical work, which was published in 1894.
+While in Vanuatu he carried out ethnographical work, which was published in 1894.
 In 1893–94 he was surveying in the South Pacific with HMS Penguin.
 Sounding in the Kermadec Trench between New Zealand and Tonga, they found a depth of 5155 fathom, the greatest ocean depth ever found up to that time.
 They then surveyed New Georgia in the Solomon Islands, also with Penguin, and Somerville published an account of the islands and its peoples.
 He built a significant collection of ethnographic artefacts from the Solomon Islands which is now in the Pitt Rivers Museum, Oxford.
 The collection includes personal ornaments, canoe carvings and some of the tools used to make them, and fishing implements.
 Henry Balfour, curator of the museum, wrote an article in 1905 discussing bird and human designs in the Solomon Islands, making use of material collected by Somerville.
 In 1895, working on the survey of Tonga, also on Penguin, Somerville took the opportunity to visit Niuafo'ou, and published an early description of the island.